Intermittent fasting is a healthy way to boost energy, promote mental clarity, and lose weight.

 Unlike regular broth, bone broth is rich in nutrients such as calcium, magnesium, other trace minerals, as well as collagen, an essential protein for skin, joints, and hair.

-Bone broth is liquid fuel that has proven to improve joint health and replenish electrolytes, which are beneficial during a fast.
+Bone broth is often called “liquid fuel” because of its nutritional benefits.
+It has proven to improve joint health and replenish electrolytes, which are beneficial during a fast.

 YAS!!
 Coffee can help curb appetite during a fast but one drawback- no sugar or cream.
 You can add artificial sweeteners and a splash of cream but make sure to keep your intake under 50 calories.